15nov2023

 Intel 80386, a revolutionary CPU

+Story about Intel 386 processor and how Intel starts to control the whole PC market.
 The interesting thing is how people in the company changed their minds and came to believe in the x86 as the main architecture of the future computer.

 The gist point of the story: 386 was not the best processor on the market but it has the best timing for the features it has and good backward compatibility.
 As a result, it give the Intel the crown of the PC market.